sofiane-abou-abderrahim/react-food-order/README.md

 2. inside of it, add a `Header.jsx` file
 3. use this header in the `App.jsx` component

-# 2. Fetching Meals Data (GET HTTP Request)
+## 2. Fetching Meals Data (GET HTTP Request)

 1. add a new `Meals.jsx` component
 2. send a GET HTTP request to the dummy backend from inside `Meals.jsx`
 3. output the meals items (just the names for now) from inside `App.jsx`

-# 3. Adding a "MealItem" Component
+## 3. Adding a "MealItem" Component

 1. add a `MealItem.jsx` file
 2. output the `<MealItem>` component in `Meals.jsx`
 3. prepend the image source data in `MealItem.jsx` to load the images from the backend

+## 4. Formatting & Outputting Numbers as Currency

+1. add a new `util` folder & add a new `formatting.js` file inside it for formatting the price
+2. use the `currencyFormatter` function in `MealItem.jsx`